kamenpp/PfamClassification/README.md

 # Reproduction
 The Python=3.10.0 environment that I used is also included.
 For the data, the provided jupyter notebooks should be enough in order to reproduce the data starting from https://www.kaggle.com/datasets/googleai/pfam-seed-random-split?resource=download

 However, I will try to provide the trained model and sparse data ASAP upon request.
+Shared a OneDrive link with Robert :)